Perron solutions and boundary regularity for nonlocal nonlinear Dirichlet problems: Capacities

 It is worth noticing that~\eqref{eq-cap-G} and~\eqref{eq-cap-E} do not change the definition of capacity for compact sets, cf.\ Adams--Hedberg~\cite[Proposition~2.2.3]{AH}.
 Indeed, let $u\in C_c^\infty(\Rn)$ be such that $u\ge1$ on a compact set~$K$.
 For every $0<\eps<1$ and every compact $K'\subset G_\eps:=\{x: u(x)>1-\eps\}$, the function $u/(1-\eps)$ is admissible for $\Cpt(K')$.
 Since $G_\eps$ is open and $K\subset G_\eps$, we thus get by~\eqref{eq-def-norm-cap} and~\eqref{eq-cap-G} (without using \eqref{eq-cap-E} as a definition) that

 Now letting $\eps\to0$ and taking the infimum over all such $u$ shows that \eqref{eq-cap-E} holds for $\Csp(K)$.
 The argument for $\cpt(K,\Om)$ is the same.

 Our definition of the condenser capacity coincides with the definitions in Kim--Lee--Lee~\cite[p.~1968]{KLL23} (for compact $K \Subset \Om$) and~\cite[Definition~5.1]{KLL}.
-It was shown in \cite[Theorem~5.2]{KLL} that $\cpt$ is a Choquet capacity.
-It then follows from Choquet's capacitability theorem (see e.g.\ Aikawa--Ess\'en~\cite[Part~2, Section~10]{AE}) that for Borel (and even Suslin) sets $E\subset \Om$,

-Hence $\cpt$ coincides for Borel sets with the capacity $\capp_{B^s_p}$ considered in Bj\"orn~\cite{JBWien}, which was defined using Definition~\ref{deff-cpt} and \eqref{eq-cap-by-sup-K}.
-With our definition, we can now extend Lemma~1.3 in \cite{JBWien} from Borel to arbitrary sets in the following way.
+For compact and open sets $E$ it also coincides with the capacity $\capp_{B^s_p}$ considered in Bj\"orn~\cite{JBWien}.
+With our definition, we can now extend Lemma~1.3 in \cite{JBWien} to arbitrary sets in the following way.
 We will use this result when proving the Kellogg property (Theorem~\ref{thm-kellogg}) in Section~\ref{sec-kellogg}.

 Here $A \simeq A'$ means that $A/C\le A'\le CA$ for some constant $C$ independent of the quantities $A$ and $A'$.
 In addition to balls in $\R^n$ we will also use balls in $\R^{n+1}$, which we denote by